-These types of bowlers do not rely on speed or power, but simply on accuracy, to score points.
+These types of bowlers do not rely on speed or power but simply on accuracy to score points.
 When aiming the ball, they have a medium arm swing and square shoulders to have the most accurate aim.
 This typically causes a lower amount of ball revolutions since speed is not a priority for stroker bowlers.

 Strokers are known for putting a lot of spin on the ball.
-This style focuses more on having a consistently angled delivery rather than a delivery with only power and speed.
-There is also a large focus on the wrists when using this style, even some recommend wearing wrist tape if using this style.
+This style focuses more on having a consistently angled delivery rather than delivery with only power and speed.
+There is also a large focus on the wrists when using this style, and even some recommend wearing wrist tape if using this style.

 For example, a bowler can have more ball revolutions but a lower arm swing, which means less speed.
 Or, they can have a higher arm swing but fewer ball revolutions.
 This will depend on the player and what kind of stroke they aim for.

 There are three techniques for putting spin on your ball when bowling.
-They include straight bowling, hook bowling and backup bowling.
-We will discuss the differences between all three techniques from easiest to hardest.
+They include straight bowling, hook bowling, and backup bowling.
+We will discuss the differences between all three techniques, from easiest to hardest.

 Bowlers have different types of techniques when it comes to getting spin on a ball.
 In general, the easiest way to generate spin on a bowling ball is by putting your middle finger and ring finger in the top two holes and leaving your thumb out of the bottom hole.
 While your fingers are in the holes, hold the ball on your wrist and release your top two fingers off the ball so that your fingers graze the side of the ball as you are bowling.

-Backup bowling is similar to hook bowling.
 In backup bowling, the ball will curve right to left for left-handed bowlers and left to right for right-handed bowlers.
 Most bowlers are not able to reverse hook bowl because of the unnatural motion that a bowler’s wrist must make in order to make the ball curve towards a bowler’s dominant hand.
 This technique does not give a bowler any significant advantages over hook bowling and straight bowling.